 Multifamily Affordable Housing Conference

-Housing Services offers educational opportunities for managers and service coordinators to increase capacity to design and implement effective service programs.
+Housing Services and Housing Management offer educational opportunities for managers and service coordinators to increase capacity to design and implement effective service programs.
 These trainings and forums expose staff to resources, strategies, and best practices in service-enriched housing.

 Housing Services Training Events

 PHFA in partnership with California University of PA Rural Communities Institute is offering two certificate opportunities for Service Coordinators and other professionals that work in Affordable Housing.
 The Certificate in Elder Service Coordination (CESC) and the Certificate in Family Service Coordination (CFSC) provide affordable training opportunities for new and experienced Service Coordinators.
 Each certificate program consists of 20 hours of training, covering 13 core areas, beginning at PHFA's Annual Multifamily Affordable Housing Conference.
 The additional trainings are completed throughout the year by webinars.